Calpurnia

 I beg of you, please let me have my way.

 Two things make this speech remarkable.
-The first is the diagnosis — "Your wisdom is consumed in confidence" — which is, in seven words, the exact criticism Cassius and Brutus will raise against Caesar's ambition, made privately to Caesar's face by his wife.
+The first is the diagnosis – "Your wisdom is consumed in confidence" – which is, in seven words, the exact charge Cassius and Brutus level against Caesar's ambition, made privately to his face by his wife.
 The second is the political solution she offers.
-Calpurnia is not asking Caesar to admit fear.
-She is offering to take the fear into her own name, to be the publicly nervous wife who keeps her great husband home, and to send Antony to the Senate with the cover story.
-The plea is the speech of a woman who has thought about how to save her husband's dignity at the same time as his life.
+Calpurnia is not asking Caesar to admit fear; she is offering to take the fear into her own name, to be the publicly nervous wife who keeps her great husband home, and to send Antony to the Senate with the cover story.
+It is the plea of a woman who has worked out how to save her husband's dignity and his life at the same time.
 Caesar accepts it for the length of one speech.
-Decius enters; Calpurnia's solution is dismantled within fifty lines; Caesar leaves for the Senate; and Calpurnia, having done everything a wife in her position could have done, is silenced for the rest of the play.
+Then Decius enters, the solution is dismantled within fifty lines, Caesar leaves for the Senate, and Calpurnia – having done everything a wife in her position could do – is silent for the rest of the play.

 "Calpurnia's bona fides as a prophetess is thus firmly established by the time we hear her dream, and so too is the blind obstinacy of Caesar...
 This is in fact an apocalypse of sorts, the last judgment of Rome."